 Before further discussing the lesser-known TRAb antibodies, it can be helpful to further characterize the much better known TPO and TG antibodies.

-These are the most commonly tested antibodies in autoimmune thyroid disease (AITD).
+Antibodies against thyroid peroxidase (TPO) are the most commonly tested antibodies in autoimmune thyroid disease (AITD).
+The second most commonly tested antibody is against thyroglobulin (TG).
 You can see them in the upper half of this AITD spectrum diagram: